Priyanka-Burra/Credit-Card-Fraud-Detection-ML/README.md

 # Credit Card Fraud Detection using Machine Learning

-## Overview
+## Project Overview
-This project implements a machine learning–based system to identify fraudulent credit card transactions.
-The objective is to accurately classify transactions as legitimate or fraudulent using supervised learning techniques while addressing challenges such as class imbalance.
+This project focuses on building a supervised machine learning system to detect fraudulent credit card transactions.
+The solution addresses real-world challenges such as extreme class imbalance and evaluates multiple classification models to identify the most effective approach for fraud detection.

-The project follows a structured machine learning workflow including data exploration, model training, evaluation, and model persistence.
+The project follows an end-to-end data science workflow including data exploration, model training, performance evaluation, and model persistence.

 ---

-## Dataset
+## Problem Statement
-The dataset consists of anonymized credit card transactions containing numerical features generated using PCA transformation.
-Due to confidentiality constraints, original feature names are not available.

-- Total transactions: 284,807
-- Fraudulent transactions: 492
-- Legitimate transactions: 284,315

-This highlights a significant class imbalance, which is common in real-world fraud detection problems.
+Credit card fraud poses significant financial risks to institutions and customers.
+The objective of this project is to accurately classify transactions as fraudulent or legitimate while minimizing false negatives, which are critical in fraud detection systems.

 ---

+## Dataset Description
+The dataset contains anonymized credit card transactions with numerical features generated using PCA transformation to preserve confidentiality.

+- Total transactions: **284,807**
+- Fraudulent transactions: **492**
+- Legitimate transactions: **284,315**
+- Target variable: `Class` (0 = Legitimate, 1 = Fraudulent)

+The dataset is highly imbalanced, reflecting real-world fraud detection scenarios.

+---

 ## Methodology

-### 1. Data Preprocessing
+### 1. Data Understanding & Preprocessing
-- Loaded dataset using Pandas
+- Loaded and inspected dataset structure and data types
-- Verified data types and missing values
+- Verified absence of missing values
-- Performed basic exploratory analysis
+- Analyzed class imbalance in the target variable

-### 2. Exploratory Data Analysis
+### 2. Exploratory Data Analysis (EDA)
-- Analyzed class distribution
+- Examined class distribution
-- Visualized feature correlations using a heatmap
+- Visualized feature correlations using a heatmap to understand relationships between variables

 ### 3. Model Development
 The following models were implemented and compared:
-- Dummy Classifier (baseline)
+- **Dummy Classifier** (baseline performance)
-- Logistic Regression
+- **Logistic Regression**
-- Random Forest Classifier
+- **Random Forest Classifier**

 ### 4. Model Evaluation
-Models were evaluated using:
+Models were evaluated using industry-relevant metrics:
 - Accuracy
 - Precision
 - Recall
-- F1-Score
+- F1-score
 - Confusion Matrix

-Random Forest achieved the best balance between precision and recall for fraud detection.
+Evaluation emphasized recall and precision due to the imbalanced nature of fraud detection.

 ---

 ## Results
-The Random Forest model demonstrated strong performance in identifying fraudulent transactions while minimizing false positives.
-The trained model was saved for future inference.
+The Random Forest classifier outperformed other models, achieving a strong balance between precision and recall while effectively identifying fraudulent transactions.
+This model was selected as the final solution.

 ---

+## Model Deployment Readiness
+- The trained model was serialized using `joblib`
+- Saved model can be reused for predicting unseen transactions without retraining

+---

 ## Technologies Used
-- Python
+- **Programming Language:** Python
-- Pandas, NumPy
-- Scikit-learn
+- **Libraries:** Pandas, NumPy, Scikit-learn
-- Matplotlib, Seaborn
+- **Visualization:** Matplotlib, Seaborn
-- Joblib
+- **Model Persistence:** Joblib

 ---

-## Model Saving
-The final trained model is saved using `joblib` and can be reused for predicting new transactions without retraining.

----

 ## Conclusion
-This project demonstrates a practical application of machine learning for fraud detection.
-It follows standard practices suitable for academic evaluation and entry-level machine learning roles.
+This project demonstrates a practical application of machine learning for financial fraud detection.
+It follows standard data science practices suitable for academic evaluation, internships, and entry-level data science roles.

-Future improvements may include advanced imbalance handling techniques, hyperparameter tuning, and deployment as a web service.
+Future enhancements may include advanced imbalance handling techniques, hyperparameter optimization, and deployment as a web-based prediction service.